reesecake/glass-force-wiki/README.md

 #### RegistrationForm
 - Uses validator *Email()* to check that given input is in email format.
 - Uses validator *EqualTo()* to check that the field is the same as the first field (as is standard for password creation).

+## Packages:
+*SQLAlchemy/Flask-SQLAlchemy*: Object Relational Mapper for managing the database without SQL.
+Instead, using classes and methods.

+*Alembic/Flask-Migrate*: used as a database migration framework for SQLAlchemy for upgrading/downgrading the database.